William Jackson (British Army officer): Military career

 He was Deputy Director of Staff Duties at the War Office from 1962 and joined the Imperial Defence College in 1965 being promoted brigadier in March.
 He went on to be Director of the Chief of Defence Staff's Unison Planning Staff in 1966 in the temporary rank of major-general (his rank of major-general was confirmed as permanent in July 1966) and Assistant Chief of the General Staff (Operational Requirements) at the Ministry of Defence in 1968.

 In 1970 Jackson was promoted to lieutenant-general and appointed General Officer Commanding-in-Chief for Northern Command.
 He was knighted as a Knight Commander of the Order of the Bath in 1971, and in 1973 he became Quartermaster-General to the Forces in the local rank of full general with formal promotion to general coming four months later.
 Advanced to Knight Grand Cross of the Order of the British Empire in the 1975 Birthday Honours, Jackson retired from active army service in February 1977, taking a post of Military Historian at the Cabinet Office from 1977 to 1978 and then becoming Governor and Commander-in-Chief of Gibraltar, overseeing the colony's transition to a British dependent territory and where he was a stalwart advocate for self-determination in the territory.
+He was appointed as Knight of the Most Venerable Order of the Hospital of Saint John of Jerusalem in 1978.

 Jackson retired from his post in Gibraltar in 1982 (having had his tenure extended by a year) and returned to being historian at the Cabinet Office until 1987.
 He had held five honorary military appointments: as ADC General to the Queen (1974–1979), Colonel Commandant the Royal Engineers (1971–1981), Colonel the Gurkha Engineers (1971–1976), Colonel Commandant Royal Army Ordnance Corps (1973–1976) and Colonel of the Territorial Army Volunteer Reserve Engineer and Railway Staff Corps.